 The key role of extended provision is therefore to support educationally disadvantaged students who are underprepared despite meeting minimum admission criteria, by enabling them to be placed in an extended curriculum programme that will provide them with the academic foundation to successfully complete their studies.

-A student must pass all instructional offerings of the first year of the ECP in order to continue with the subsequent year of study in the ECP.
+A student must pass all instructional offerings of the first year of the ECP in order to continue with the subsequent year of study in the extended programme.
 A student enrolled in the ECP may not change to the regular programme even after successfully completing the first year of the ECP.
 The student must complete the ECP in full.

 It has become increasingly evident that a large number of students, irrespective of their level of achievement in high school, are generally not sufficiently equipped in academic English language proficiency and personal competencies (life skills) to successfully pursue studies in higher education.
 Even students with high academic potential often struggle to progress in their studies due to a general low level of academic English proficiency.